simplisticated/telegraf-starter/README.md

 ## Database

-This project uses SQLite as its database engine, managed through TypeORM.
+This project uses SQLite by default to keep the starter lightweight and easy to deploy.
+The data is managed through TypeORM.
 The database file is located at

 ```
 data/<APP_ENVIRONMENT>/database.sqlite